Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 Ringing in the left ear, deja vu, vision distorted, then suddenly I'm cut off from the world, people talk and I can understand each single word but the part in my head that puts them together and makes sentences is freaking out and can't put words together anymore.
 Glazed eyes, unable to talk or move, unaware of my surroundings apart from people talking (and the individual words) but usually a small section of memory of the event which is burned into my head and which I can remember for many years afterwards.

-Anyway, not too bad here, only 44 seizures so far this year, 4 tonic clonic, 10 complex partial seizures, and 30 simple partial seizures.
+Anyway, not too bad here, only 44 seizures so far this year, 4 tonic clonic, 10 CPS, and 30 SPS.

 Reached a dead end with the psychotherapy (for Post Traumatic Stress Disorder) as I may have an Avoidant Personality Disorder, but some doctors think it is purely epilepsy related (flashbacks, nightmares and dissociative anxiety attacks?
 Doesn't sound like epilepsy to me).